-Dr. Shetty's laboratory is interested in developing clinically applicable strategies that are efficacious for enhancing brain function after injury, disease, or aging.
-The central areas of investigation are focused on the following topics:
+Dr. Ashok K. Shetty's laboratory is interested in developing clinically applicable strategies efficacious for enhancing brain function after injury, disease, or aging.
+The central areas of investigation are focused on:

-1) Mechanisms by which intranasally administered stem cell-derived extracellular vesicles (EVs) promote neuroprotection, neuroregeneration, neural plasticity, and alleviate neuroinflammation.
+o Mechanisms by which intranasally administered stem cell-derived extracellular vesicles (EVs) promote neuroprotection, neuroregeneration, neural plasticity, and alleviate neuroinflammation.
 The sources of EVs include human bone marrow mesenchymal stem cells (hMSCs), and human induced pluripotent stem cell-derived neural stem cells (hiPSC-NSCs), astrocytes, and microglia.
-The model systems include penetrating traumatic brain injury (TBI), concussion or closed head injury (CHI), status epilepticus (SE), temporal lobe epilepsy (TLE), and Alzheimer's disease (AD).
+The model systems include traumatic brain injury (TBI), closed head injury (CHI), Aging, Alzheimer's disease (AD) and temporal lobe epilepsy (TLE).

-3) Elucidating mechanisms of brain dysfunction and chronic neuroinflammation in prototypes of Gulf War Illness.
-Developing therapeutic strategies to alleviate neuroinflammation, increased oxidative stress, systemic inflammation, and learning, memory, and mood impairments in models of Gulf War Illness (GWI).
+o Elucidating mechanisms of brain dysfunction and chronic neuroinflammation in prototypes of Gulf War Illness.
+Developing therapeutic strategies to alleviate neuroinflammation, systemic inflammation, and cognitive and mood impairments in models of GWI.

-4) Developing clinically feasible strategies for improving hippocampal neurogenesis and memory and mood function in aging and AD models via stimulation of endogenous neural stem/progenitor cells in neurogenic regions of the brain using drugs and biologics.
+o Developing clinically feasible strategies for improving brain function in aging and AD models via stimulation of endogenous neural stem cells using drugs and biologics.